Anton2181/pas/docs/encoder.md

    - `schedule.opb` – the SAT4J objective/constraint file.
    - `varmap.json` – human-readable names for every generated variable as well as metadata (weights, penalty tiers, scarcity notes, etc.).
    - `stats.txt` – a prose summary of the important knobs, automatically including which families are auto-softened.
+   - `family_registry.csv` – a persistent registry of every canonical family token encountered in this run.
+The encoder appends new tokens with blank aliases so you can fill in human-readable names later; any alias you enter is reused in subsequent stats/diagnostics.
  3. `run_solver.py` executes SAT4J with a 120 second timeout so long solver runs do not hang the workflow.
 When that limit fires, the wrapper now sends `SIGINT` (same as pressing <kbd>Ctrl+C</kbd>) so SAT4J can flush the best-so-far model before being force-killed.
 Every `v ...` model is written to `models.txt`, and the wrapper immediately calls `consume_saved_models.py` so the fairness plots and CSV summaries are regenerated without manual intervention.

 4. `visualize_components.py` is optional but handy when you want to inspect the exclusivity graph.
 It now renders multiple views by default—`*_grid.png` aligns nodes by (week, day), `*_spring.png` is force-directed, `*_component.png` groups connected components, and `*_calendar.png` dedicates a subplot to each day so labels stop colliding.
 Nodes are heat-mapped by eligible-candidate count with day-colored borders, `--label-mode` lets you switch between full/short/no labels, and each run also emits candidate-distribution charts.
 Graphs now land inside `components_graphs/` (override with `--out-dir`) so they stay bundled, while the histogram/heatmap/scatter charts live under `components_analysis/` unless you pass `--analysis-dir`.
 Use `--skip-analysis` if you only want the graphs.